ranvis/robots-txt-processor/README.md

 - Rules for other User-agents
 - Rules that are too long
 - Paths that contains too many wildcards
-- Comments (inline or the while line)
+- Comments (inline or the whole line)

 Also, it can for example: